 2. Combining 9 fingers and 1 finger gives us 10 fingers.
 Thank goodness.
 We thought we misplaced one for a second there.

-3. Combining 3 copies of the letter x with 5 copies of the letter x gives us 8 of the letter x.
-With which we can spell "xxxxxxxx."
+3. Combining 3 copies of the letter x with 5 copies of the letter x gives us 8 copies of the letter x.
+With which we can spell the word "xxxxxxxx."

-In order to combine terms, they need to be like terms.
+In order to combine terms, they need to be alike.
 We can't combine x and 2x2.
 We could use the distributive property to rewrite x + 2x2 as (1 + 2x)x (give it a try; the math checks out), but (1 + 2x)x isn't that much prettier than x + 2x2.
-Not to sound superficial, but when it comes to mathematical expressions, it is all about the looks.
+Not to sound superficial, but when it comes to mathematical expressions, it's all about the looks.

 First, rearrange the expression to put like terms next to each other.
 Pull your bananas out of your sock drawer and move them over to the banana drawer of your dresser.
 Wait a minute...

-7x + 3xy + 4xy + 2x2 + 3 + 6.
-Now it is easier to see what goes with what.
+Now it's easier to see what goes with what.
 Which is good, because you don't want your terms to clash.

 This line is as clean and clear as it gets.
 Without over-the-counter acne medication, anyway.

 Be careful when fractions are involved.
 Some of them have sharp edges.
-Using the distributive property to combine like terms with fractional coefficients is a little more complicated; therefore, pay extra close attention to what you are doing.
+Using the distributive property to combine like terms with fractional coefficients is a little more complicated, so pay extra close attention to what you're doing.
 Put on your thinking cap, if you have one.
 If you don't, a particularly snug baseball cap will do.

-First, do some rearranging such that like terms are next to each other:
+First, do some rearranging so that like terms are next to each other:

 Next, use the distributive property to factor out the variables.

-Finally, add the fractions as we learned to do in the section on fractions.
-As we are sure you recall, in order to perform the arithmetic you will need to convert these guys so that they have like denominators.
+Finally, add the fractions like we learned to do in the section on fractions.
+As we're sure you recall, we'll need to convert these guys so that they have like denominators.
 If you don't remember how to do that, return to Start and draw 2 cards.

-Thinking about the distributive property allows us to separate out the coefficients from the variables; therefore, we don't need to think about both at once.
-Remember how well that worked when you were trying to think at the same time about riding your bicycle and about that kiss you got from Heather Pelnicki?
+Thinking about the distributive property allows us to separate out the coefficients from the variables, which means we don't need to think about both at once.
+Remember how well it worked when you tried to think at the same time about riding your bicycle and about that kiss you got from Heather Pelnicki?
 Didn't turn out well for you, did it?
 Didn't turn out well for Heather Pelnicki, either.
 To be fair, she shouldn't have been standing right in the middle of the bike lane.